Scooby-Doo! Night of 100 Frights

 Scooby-Doo!
-Night of 100 Frights is a third person platform game with action elements that was developed by Heavy Iron Studios and published by THQ for the PlayStation 2, GameCube, and Xbox.
-The game was released on May 22, 2002, in North America and was released later that year in PAL regions.
+Night of 100 Frights is a 3D platform game developed by Heavy Iron Studios and published by THQ for the PlayStation 2, GameCube, and Xbox.
+The game was released in May 2002 in North America and was released later that year in PAL regions.
 It was the first Scooby-Doo! video game on sixth-generation consoles.
 The PlayStation 2 version became a Greatest Hits title in May 2003.
-The game has a follow up titled Scooby-Doo!
+The game has a follow-up titled Scooby-Doo!
 Mystery Mayhem.

 The game puts players in the control of Scooby-Doo in a story that revolves around him searching for the rest of the gang around a haunted mansion after they are kidnapped by an eccentric villain.
 The game has twelve areas, ranging from graveyards and secret labs to fishing villages and haunted mazes.

 Gameplay

 Night of 100 Frights is primarily a third-person game with action elements.
 The player controls the title character Scooby-Doo.
 The primary goal of the game is to hunt for the gang after they go missing at the mysterious Mystic Manor.
 Scooby has several abilities in the game as well as many inventions he finds on the grounds of the mansion to aid him in his search.

 The game's combat system allows the player to run, jump, and perform attacks to fend off enemies that are encountered.
-Various villains from the original Scooby Doo! show are met throughout the game, as well as other minor villains like bats, rats, spiders, and crabs.
+Various villains from the first three Scooby-Doo shows are met throughout the game, as well as other minor villains like bats, rats, spiders, and crabs.
 Scooby's health bar goes down when a villain or enemy scares Scooby, and it can only be restored by various food items that can be obtained throughout the game.
 Whenever Scooby is scared by a villain, if he bashes and kills the villain instantly afterwards, a food item will be provided on the spot to get his health level back up.
+Scooby also must locate some keys scattered throughout the game and as the game goes on, the number of keys increase; some levels require a certain number of keys to allow Scooby to progress into other areas of the story.